truekendor/wasm-chess/README.md

 This project is fundamentally powered by the incredible `shakmaty` ecosystem.

-Core chess logic, move legality, SAN handling, position management and many more are built on top of:
+Core chess logic, move legality, SAN handling, position management and more are built on top of:

 * shakmaty